-- Ensure that they clearly understand their school's systems and procedures for sharing information to safeguard and promote the welfare of children as shared in this policy. - Ensure that they listen to and reflect on the voice of the child at all times (taking the child's wishes and feeling into account) and reassuring them that they will take seriously any concerns raised to them by the child and both support them and keep them safe.
-This will include determining what action to take and what services to provide on behalf of the child in need (for non-safeguarding concerns). - Ensure that they report any concerns of harm to any child to the Designated Safeguarding Lead immediately and consistently promote a culture of vigilance in school, where concerns are shared and dealt with as soon as possible (However, all staff can refer their concerns directly to the Multi Agency Children's Hub if necessary and the police in the stated incidents above.
-They should inform the Designated Safeguarding Lead as soon as possible if they have reported concerns directly). - Ensure that they immediately share with the Designated Safeguarding Lead information shared with them by a child or directly observed/witnessed and record it.
+- Ensure that they clearly understand their school's systems and procedures for sharing information to safeguard and promote the welfare of children as shared in this policy. - Ensure that they listen to and reflect on the voice of the child at all times (taking thechild's wishes and feeling into account) and reassuring them that they will take seriously any concerns raised to them by the child and both support them and keep them safe.
+This will include determining what action to take and what services to provide on behalf of the child in need (for non safeguarding concerns). - Ensure that they report any concerns of harm to any child to the Designated Safeguarding Lead immediately and consistently promote a culture of vigilance in school, where concerns are shared and dealt with as soon as possible (However, allstaff can refer their concerns directly to the Multi

+Agency Children's Hub (MACH) if necessary, and the police in the stated incidents above.
+They should inform the Designated Safeguarding Lead as soon as possible if they have reported concerns directly).

+- Ensure that they immediately share with the Designated Safeguarding Lead (or deputies) information shared with them by a child or directly observed/witnessed and record it.
 This could include sharing information on behalf of the Designated Safeguarding Lead with other agencies.
-All discussions, decisions and reasons for them should be recorded in writing.
-Staff should never let fears of sharing information stand in the way of the need to safeguard and promote the welfare of children. - Ensure that they maintain an attitude of 'it could happen here' in respect of any safeguarding issues and report any concerns regarding the behaviour of a child/an adult/staff member in school directly to the Designated Safeguarding Lead/Headteacher. - Ensure that they feel able to raise concerns about poor or unsafe practices of staffand potential failures in the school's safeguarding regime. - Ensure that they attend regular formal training/updates to support them in recognising the signs and symptoms of abuse, particularly in support of early identification of needs of children to prevent an escalation of need or risk to the child. - Ensure from the 1st July 2015 for schools, (or 18th September 2015 for Colleges) that under the Counter Terrorism and Security Act, April 2015, that the school has 'due regard to Prevent' and to assess risk of children and young people being radicalised or drawn into extremism/terrorism (based upon potential risks in local area and that clear protocols are in place for all visitors so that their views are appropriate and not an opportunity to influence others). - Ensure from October 2015 that there is mandatory reporting to the police in all cases where teachers discover that an act of FGM appears to have been carried out.
+All discussions, decisions and reasons for them, should be recorded in writing.
+Staff should never let fears of sharing information stand in the way of the need to safeguard and promote the welfare of children. - Ensure that they feel confident in reassuring victims that they are being taken seriously and they will be supported and kept safe. - Ensure that they are aware that children may not feel ready or know how to tell someone that they are being abused, exploited or neglected and/or recognise that their experiences are harmful.
+Therefore, all staff should exercise their professional curiosity and speak to the Designated Safeguarding Lead if their have concerns about a child.
+This also means considering how to best build trusted relationships with children and young people which facilitate communication. - Ensure that they maintain an attitude of 'it could happen here' in respect of any safeguarding issues and report any concerns regarding the behaviour of a child/an adult/staff member in school directly to the Designated Safeguarding Lead/Headteacher. - Ensure that they feel able to raise concerns about poor or unsafe practices of staff and potential failures in the school's safeguarding regime through whistleblowing procedures and the staff Behaviour/Code of conduct of 'low level' Concerns Policy. - Ensure that they receive appropriate safeguarding and child protection training (including online safety which amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) at induction.
+This training will be regularly updated.
+In addition, all staff will receive updates as required, and at least annually, to support them in recognising the signs and symptoms of abuse particularly in support of early identification of needs of children to prevent an escalation of need or risk to the child. - Ensure from the 1st July 2015 for schools, (or 18th September 2015 for Colleges) thatunder the Counter Terrorism and Security Act, April 2015, that the school has 'due regard to Prevent' and to assess risk of children and young people being radicalised or drawn into extremism/terrorism (based upon potential risks in local area and that clear protocols are in place for all visitors so that their views are appropriate and not an opportunity to influence others).